2017 Catalan independence referendum

 The days leading to the referendum witnessed hasty judicial fights, and the High Court of Justice of Catalonia eventually ordered police forces to impede the use of public premises for the imminent voting.
 With conflicting directives, the referendum mostly saw inaction of part of the autonomous police force of Catalonia, the Mossos d'Esquadra, who allowed many polling stations to open while the National Police Corps and the Guardia Civil intervened and raided several opened polling stations to prevent voting.
 Early figures of 893 civilians and 111 agents of the National Police and the Guardia Civil injured may have been exaggerated.
 According to Barcelona's judge investigating those police violence, 218 persons were injured in Barcelona alone.
 According to the official final report by the Catalan Health Service (CatSalut) of the Generalitat, 1066 civilians, 11 agents of the National Police and the Guardia Civil, and 1 agent of the regional police, the Mossos d'Esquadra, were injured.
 The United Nations High Commissioner for Human Rights, Zeid Ra'ad Al Hussein, urged the Spanish government to investigate all acts of violence that took place to prevent the referendum.
 The police action also received criticism from Amnesty International and Human Rights Watch which defined it as an "excessive and unnecessary use of force".
 Spanish Supreme Court judge Pablo Llarena stated Carles Puigdemont ignored the repeated warnings he received about the escalation of violence if the referendum was held.

 Mossos d'Esquadra were investigated for disobedience, for allegedly not having complied with the orders of the High Court of Justice of Catalonia.
-Members of Mossos d'Esquadra under investigation included Josep Lluís Trapero Álvarez, the Mossos d'Esquadra major, who was investigated for sedition by the Spanish National Court.
-Mossos d'Esquadra denied those accusations and say they obeyed orders but applied the principle of proportionality, which is required by Spanish law in all police operations.
+Members of Mossos d'Esquadra under investigation included major Josep Lluís Trapero, who was investigated for sedition by the Spanish National Court.
+The Mossos d'Esquadra denied those accusations and said they obeyed orders applying the principle of proportionality, which is required by Spanish law in all police operations.
+The regional police and major Trapero were later cleared of any wrongdoing and the case against the force was dismissed.